-Lyttelton: what makes an artist's town?
+Lyttelton: What makes an artist's town?

 "You don't ever want to not feel as an artist," she says.

-It was this feel (and the cheap house prices) which brought musician Al Park here in 1978.
+It was this feel (and the cheap house prices) that brought musician Al Park here in 1978.

 "I remember walking down Voelas Road with Bill Hammond... and Bill said to me, 'I've found my place.'
 And I went, 'I've found my place, as well'".